iov-one/docs/docs/weave/tutorial/11-cron.md

 }
 ```

-Since cancellation of tasks requries to be initiated by a user signed message, we need to
+Since cancellation of tasks must be initiated by a user-signed message, we need to
-explicitly check if user signature is in the context, same as every other regular handler.
+check explicitly if the user signature is in the context, same as every other regular handler.

-If the task desired to be cancelled exists and task owner is the signer of the address, execution
+If the task you want to cancel exists and the task owner is the signer of the address, execution
 proceeds to the `Deliver` method:

 ```go